 Gasoline-fueled cars can be filled up at just about any service station on any street corner.
 Battery electric cars can be charged over-night in your garage, at one of the growing number of rapid charge stations coming online across the map, or anywhere you can find an outlet and someone willing to let you use it.
 But where do you fill a hydrogen-powered car?

-The California Fuel Cell Partnership predicts that there will be 100 strategically placed hydrogen fueling stations in the state by the beginning of 2016, enough to launch the commercial market.
+The California Fuel Cell Partnership listed 35 strategically placed retail hydrogen fueling stations in the state as of May, 2018, with 29 more on the way.
 Stations are also beginning to appear in other regions, particularly parts of Europe and Japan.
-But that’s hardly encouraging for the rest of the U.S., or for other countries with consumers eager to make the switch.
+But that’s hardly encouraging for the rest of the US, or for other countries with consumers eager to make the switch.

 Once you find a station, will it be easy to fill up?
 “The actual process of filling the tank is very little different from what you do right now,” explains Markowitz.
 “You go to a dispenser unit at a filling station.
 Instead of having a fluid nozzle, you have a compressed gas nozzle you attach to your car.
 You hit a couple of buttons and the vehicle fills up in 3 to 5 minutes.”